-On a system level, as detailed in earlier, Powerco is experiencing decreasing numbers of gas connections and declining gas usage on its distribution network.
+On a system level, Powerco has experienced periods of depressed growth due to disconnection of existing customers and low uptake of new connections with a decline in gas usage on its distribution network.
 These factors, coupled with the fact that the gas networks are designed and constructed to accommodate significant future growth in gas consumption, mean that there is a significant amount of unused service capacity within the distribution network as a whole.